iGlitch/adblock-filter-compiler/README.md

 </tbody>
 </table>

-You can easily add your own blocklists or whitelists by modifying the `adblock_filter_generator.py` script and updating the `blocklist_urls` or `whitelist_urls` section with the URLs of your custom filter lists.
+You can easily add your own blacklists or whitelists by modifying the `config.json` script and updating the `blacklist_urls` or `whitelist_urls` section with the URLs of your custom filter lists.

 This project uses the following filter lists to whitelist by default:
 - [AhaDNS/Aha.Dns.Domains (whitelist.txt)](https://raw.githubusercontent.com/AhaDNS/Aha.Dns.Domains/master/Domains/whitelist.txt)